Live at the El Mocambo (Stevie Ray Vaughan video)

 Live at the El Mocambo is a live video by Stevie Ray Vaughan and Double Trouble.
-The film was recorded at the El Mocambo club in Toronto, Ontario during the band's Texas Flood Tour.
+The film was recorded at El Mocambo club in Toronto, Ontario on July 20, 1983, during the band's Texas Flood Tour.
 It was also released as a DVD on December 21, 1999, with interviews from drummer Chris Layton and bassist Tommy Shannon.

-The performance was later released in 2014 on the album Stevie Ray Vaughan: The Complete Live Collection, with two bonus tracks, Howlin Wolf’s You’ll Be Mine, and Vaughan’s own Rude Mood.
+The performance was later released in 2014 on the album The Complete Epic Recordings Collection (Live) with two bonus tracks, Howlin Wolf's "You'll Be Mine" and Vaughan's own "Rude Mood".